 The type of personal information we collect may include:

-Wherever practical we will collect this information from you personally – either at the Practice, over the phone, via written correspondence or via internet if you transact with us online.
+Wherever practicable we will collect this information from you personally – either at the Practice, over the phone, via written correspondence or via internet if you transact with us online.

-In some instances we may need to collect information about you from other sources such as referring doctors, treating specialists, pathology, radiology hospitals or other health care providers.
+In some instances we may need to collect information about you from other sources such as referring doctors, treating specialists, pathology services, radiology services, hospitals or other health care providers.

 In an emergency, we may collect information from your immediate family, friends or carers.